nodejs/nodejs.org/apps/site/pages/en/blog/events/collab-summit-2024-dublin.md

 ## Thanks

-Thanks to all the attendees.
-Special thanks to the Baseline team for hosting the summit and providing a welcoming space for the Node.js community.
+Thank you to all the attendees!
+Special appreciation goes to the Baseline team for hosting the summit and creating a welcoming space for the Node.js community.

-Also big thanks to [Claudio Wunder](https://github.com/ovflowd), [Matteo Collina](https://github.com/mcollina), Robin Ginn, and the [OpenJS Foundation](https://openjsf.org) for organizing the event and making it possible.
+A big thanks as well to [Claudio Wunder](https://github.com/ovflowd), [Matteo Collina](https://github.com/mcollina), Robin Ginn, and the [OpenJS Foundation](https://openjsf.org) for organizing and making this event possible.